4 Ways You Can Make Money Blogging

 These businesses understand that a blog is a form of content marketing … a way to provide useful information to an audience.

 They’ll usually want you to provide blog posts on a regular basis.
 This is great for you because it’s regular, ongoing work.
-As an example, I write a weekly blog post for Wealthy Web Writer’s Reality Blog.
+As an example, I write blog posts for Wealthy Web Writer.
 It’s a lot of fun and regular income.

 Wealthy Web Writer has more than one regular blogger.
 They call on a few regulars, plus a group of writers who contribute occasionally.
 This is fairly typical of a business that understands how important regular, high-quality blog posts are to their marketing strategy.